sp80808/EchoChain/LandingPage/project/README.md

     npm install
     # or yarn install
     ```
-    This will install Next.js, React, Tailwind CSS, Polkadot-JS API, ipfs-http-client, and other necessary packages.
+    This will install React, Vite, Tailwind CSS, Polkadot-JS API, ipfs-http-client, and other necessary packages.

 3.  **Ensure EchoChain Node is Running:**
     The dashboard connects to an EchoChain blockchain node via WebSocket.
 Make sure your local or remote EchoChain node is running and accessible at the configured RPC URL (default: `ws://127.00.1:9944`).